Start of the H-TEAM – Professor Doctor Joep Lange – ‘The end of HIV in Amsterdam’

 The International Association of Providers of AIDS Care (IAPAC),

 The Joint United Nations Programme on HIV/AIDS (UNAIDS) and the United Nations Human Settlement Programme (UN-Habitat), in collaboration with the city of Paris, are the most important partners of the Fast-Track Cities Initiative.
 They support the participating cities.

-This will be the second time in history that the International AIDS Conference takes place in Amsterdam.
+This was the second time in history that the International AIDS Conference took place in Amsterdam.
 The first time was in 1992.
-You can watch the trailer about the AIDS Conference in 2018, including an account of the city’s open attitude towards HIV and AIDS, here: https://www.youtube.com/watch?v=mxGd_86KGG4
+The theme of AIDS 2018 was ‘Breaking Barriers Building Bridges‘.
+Visit https://www.aids2018.org for session recordings and photos of the event.